apalache-mc/apalache/docs/src/adr/017adr-temporal.md

 deal with `ENABLED`, `WF`, and `SF`, which deviate from the standard setting of model checking.

-Viktor Sergeev has written the [first prototype][] for liveness checking at University of Lorraine in 2019.
+Viktor Sergeev wrote the [first prototype][] for liveness checking at University of Lorraine in 2019.
 Since his implementation was tightly integrated with the exploration algorithm, which was refactored several times, this implementation has not been integrated in the main branch.
 We have learned from